Co-founder, Farm Director

 School Garden Manager

 Jesse was born and raised in Fairbanks and recently graduated from UAF with a degree in Spanish with a minor Mathematics.
 She has a great interest in locally sourced foods as a way to support the local economy and sustainable living which is one of the major reasons she loves working with Calypso.
 She is the mother of a beautiful and very social little girl, Raven, who just started kindergarten at Pearl Creek Elementary.
 Jesse loves to play music, canoe, hike, travel, snowboard, laugh with friends around a fire, star gaze and delve into the culinary arts.
+This is Jesse’s third season working with Calypso!

-Office and Fundraising Assistant
+Community Outreach and Fundraising Assistant

 Originally from Minnesota, Hillary moved to Alaska in 2015 to participate in Calypso’s Farmer Training Program.
 Outside of her work at the farm, she keeps up her art practice and teaches elementary art classes.